joshenoy/sathyabh.at/content/blog/2017-03-05-songs-of-the-week-march-5.md

   - top 5

 ---
-I missed last week&#8217;s post, but back this week.
+I missed last week's post, but back this week.
 Enjoy ♫♬

 <!--more-->

-Zac Saber&#8217;s Soak Up The Sun : Some lovely guitars and harmonica
+Zac Saber's Soak Up The Sun : Some lovely guitars and harmonica

-Hunck&#8217;s Never Had a Dream &#8211; some incredibly transcending electronica/sob rock
+Hunck's Never Had a Dream - some incredibly transcending electronica/sob rock

-Rynn&#8217;s Islands: Incredibly relaxing song
+Rynn's Islands: Incredibly relaxing song

-Sam Roberts Band&#8217;s TerraForm: Another great song that&#8217;s not been heard much
+Sam Roberts Band's TerraForm: Another great song that's not been heard much

-and rounding up for this week is Ghost&#8217;s Square Hammer.
+and rounding up for this week is Ghost's Square Hammer.
 Funky video and great music to boot.
 Bonus feature: <a href="https://en.wikipedia.org/wiki/Ghost_(Swedish_band)" target="_blank">Read up on the band</a>.
 Not your usual stuff.